Ludoviccccc/ExplorationSimu3/README.md

 ## Goal achievement strategy policy $\Pi$

 ![Alt text](illustrations/achievement_strategy.png)
-The method [OptimizatoinPolicy.py](https://github.com/Ludoviccccc/ExplorationSimu3/exploration/imgep/OptimizationPolicy.py) generates a pair of instruction sequences by selecting the closest observations stored in the database $\mathcal{H}$, mixing them and lightly mutate the resulting pair.
+* The method [OptimizatoinPolicy.py](https://github.com/Ludoviccccc/ExplorationSimu3/exploration/imgep/OptimizationPolicy.py) generates a pair of instruction sequences by selecting the closest observations stored in the database $\mathcal{H}$, mixing them and lightly mutate the resulting pair.
-## Use of learning progress to target goals effiently
-apply alp
-* citer papier
+* We synthetize a weighted to distance to avoid exploring specific regions of the total space.
+We start by synthetizing a weight vector with coordinates coresponding to ratios are equalled to one.
+Other weights for other axis will be set to the maximum valued along the axis.
+At the end of the process with normalize the vectors so it adds up to one.
 # Temporary exploration results
 Run of 10000 iterations, 1000 for initialization.